MinstrelZal/OSPFD/README.md

 # OSPFD
-A prototype of OSPF protocol
+A prototype of OSPF protocol, a very simple implemetation However, many work have not been done yet.
+I only finish the code but have not finished debuging yet because of some reasons.